groundlight/python-sdk/docs/blog/2023-12-06-framegrab.md

 ## FrameGrab Autodiscovery Mode

-With this release, we also introduce autodiscovery mode.
-This mode allows you to automatically connect to all cameras that are plugged into your machine (or discoverable on the network).
+Among other features, FrameGrab also includes autodiscovery mode.
+This allows you to automatically connect to all cameras that are plugged into your machine (or discoverable on the network).
 Autodiscovery will load up default configurations for each camera.